-Errors of this kind can be corrected at any time.
+Errors of this kind can be corrected at any time (see also C-V, 10).

 A complete republication of the patent specification will take place where appropriate.

 4. Corrections of errors in application and patent documents during proceedings

 These are linguistic errors, errors of transcription and mistakes in documents filed with the EPO (see H-VI, 4.2.1).